 Talk about eventful.

-Check out the half hour Chester city cruise if you want some more information on the city.
+Check out the half hour Chester city cruise if you want some more information on the city, it’s one of the best Chester days out in the city.
+You also need to explore Chester Cathedral to truly say you’ve been to Chester – it’s so beautiful inside!

 You can see some of the favourite historical spots by stopping by the Roman amphitheatre, walking the two-mile long city wall and taking in Eastgate and the Eastgate clock.
 Even if you just fancy coming here for the shopping, you can’t quite escape the city’s history.